infinispan/infinispan/documentation/README.md

 Naturally, while editing the docs, you don't want to have to build the entire website to see your changes.
 A good way to do this is to set up _live previews_ as described [here](http://asciidoctor.org/docs/editing-asciidoc-with-live-preview/).

+#### Guardfile
+A `Guardfile` is included here in this directory which should be used instead of the `Guardfile` as specified in the link above.
+This will ensure proper application of stylesheets, etc.

+NOTE: Aggregate files (i.e., using AsciiDoc's `include` directive) does _not_ work with live previews.
+However, these will be rendered correctly when the site is properly built.